 But a growing chorus of concerned experts are raising questions about the safety of Wi-Fi for every member of the family, especially for newborns.
-There is no more important consideration for keeping babies safe from Wi-Fi radiation than where to place their cribs.
+There is no more important consideration for keeping babies a safe distance from Wi-Fi radiation than where to place their cribs.

 Is a Wifi router near a baby crib safe?
 Generally, no, it’s not safe.
-You want to limit exposure to 3 mW/m2 to 6 mW/m2 or less and a router near a baby crib may emit higher levels than this.
+You want to limit exposure to 3 mW/m2 to 6 mW/m2 or less and a router near a baby crib may emit higher levels wifi radiation than this.